alphagov/government-service-design-manual/service-manual/governance/governing-a-service-after-scaling-up.md

 * regular face-to-face meetings

-You can also get team representatives together in a cross team stand up (sometimes called a 'scrum of scrums'), where the following questions are explored:
+You can also get team representatives together in a cross team stand up (sometimes called a ‘stand up of stand ups'), where the following questions are explored:

 * what has your team done since we last met?